Foods You Must Eat in Crete Greece!

 You may find wild greens in traditional pies and meat recipes as well.

-Always have in mind that Cretan cuisine's basic ingredient is not the meat but the vegetables, the wild greens, the herbs, the diary products & of course the Olive Oil.
-In case you would like to taste original Cretan meat, then you better order goat, lamb or rabbit.
+Always have in mind that Cretan cuisine's basic ingredient is not the meat but the Olive Oil the vegetables, the wild greens - herbs & the diary products .

 We, at Bonnie and Clyde Urban Tours, prefer to stay out of the easy touristy path & business style of copying a downtown Chania food tour that ends up being the same with all the others.